BiniyamSishah/BiniyamSishah.github.io/_pages/about.md

 My M.Sc was in [Water Resources Engineering](https://iupware.be/).
 The program was co-hosted by the [KU Leuven](https://www.kuleuven.be/english/) and the [Vrije Universiteit Brussel](https://www.vub.be/en/home) and I took my B.Sc. in Water Resources and Environmental Engineering from [Jimma University](https://www.ju.edu.et/).

 I have held multiple teaching positions in [Jimma University](https://www.ju.edu.et/), [Addis Ababa Science and Technology University](http://www.aastu.edu.et/), and [Ethiopian Technical University](https://www.ftveti.edu.et/).
 Moreover, I am currently co-advising graduate students thesis in [Addis Ababa University](http://www.aau.edu.et/) and [Arba Minch University](https://www.amu.edu.et/).
-I have also worked in the consultancy and construction sectors.
+I have also previously worked in the consultancy and construction sectors.
 In these two positions, I have worked at the levels of freelance consultant, Sanitary engineer, and Project manager.

 My intellectual communities